Best Practices for Food Safety at Home

 The Dirt:

-Before you fire up the grill, let’s review safe food storage, handling, and preparation to help you protect yourself, your families, and your guests from foodborne illnesses.
+Before you start prepping a salad, baking a dish in the oven, or using your grill for some quick burgers and dogs, let’s review safe food storage, handling, and preparation to help you protect yourself, your families, and your guests from food-borne illnesses.

 Clean, Separate, Cook, and Chill